98labs/patunay-admin/docs/RBAC_TEST_SCENARIOS.md

 5. Manage users in City Museum
 6. View system statistics across all organizations
 7. Grant cross-org permissions to other users
+8. Create locations for any organization
+9. Assign users to locations across organizations
+10. View all location-based analytics

 ### 2. Organization Admin Access Tests